 Are short-term courses in Australia available for international students?

 Most short-term courses in Australia are available for international students.
 You need identity proof, sufficient funds for course fees and meet any prerequisites for the particular program.
-Some universities like the Melbourne Business School may also offer scholarships for international students enrolling in their short courses.
+Some universities in Australia like the Melbourne Business School may also offer scholarships for international students enrolling in their short courses.

 Note that in-person or hybrid courses are available with a Visitor Visa for up to three months only. -